 Property and equipment are stated at cost.
 Additions and improvements that extend the lives of the assets are capitalized while expenditures for repairs and maintenance are expensed as incurred.
 Depreciation is provided using the straight-line method over the estimated useful lives of the assets, ranging from three to seven years.
-Leasehold improvements are depreciated over the shorter of the useful life of the improvement or the lease term, including renewal periods that are reasonably assured.
+Leasehold improvements are depreciated over the shorter of the useful lives of the improvements or the lease term, including renewal periods that are reasonably assured.

-Upon sale or disposition of property and equipment, any gain or loss is included in the accompanying statement of operations.
+Upon sale or disposition of property and equipment, any gain or loss is included in the accompanying condensed consolidated statement of operations.